Frequently asked questions

 I am having problems registering as a CMRA and frustrated with the local postmaster who does not know what to do, or might know but fail to follow through, or simply refuses to be available.
 Even when getting a signed Form 1583A from the postmaster, registration is often not completed.

 If you run into problems with your local postmaster, or if you resubmit your 1583A to the postmaster and don’t see your address in 5 to 7 days, send an email to cmraprogram@usps.gov explaining the issue and including your signed Form 1583A, the date this occurred, and the name of the person you dealt with at your local post office.
+Visit our Resource page for tips and information.

 What if you did claim your CMRA location on the customer registration database but have not received the authorization code to log in to the database?